catpea/catpea-project/database/furkies-purrkies/poem-1501/index.md

 And curious creatures have been branded by the circle, for hundreds of thousands of years.

-The circle has ever since been a pain in the ass, of vile men looking to hold humanity back.
+The circle has ever since been a pain in the neck, of vile men looking to hold humanity back.

 To create a population of at least wage salves,